 To address the challenge of increasing inventory accuracy and decreasing inventory time and physical labor, data center managers have turned to RFID.
 In addition to offering instantaneous identification, the biggest benefit is not requiring a focused line of sight-reading, which is required to read a barcode.
-This reduces the amount of time spent reading each asset and allows for the RFID reader to identify more than one asset in a given instance versus “one at a time” with barcodes.
+This reduces the amount of time spent reading each asset and allows the RFID reader to identify more than one asset in a given instance versus “one at a time” with barcodes.

-Passive RFID technology has traditionally been challenged when attempting to function either in a metallic rich environment or when directly applied to metal.
+Passive RFID technology has traditionally been challenged when attempting to function in a metal-rich environment or when directly applied to metal.
 Active and Battery Assisted Passive (BAP) RFID and Passive RFID companies such as Xerafy have been able to provide on-metal, rugged tags that meet the challenges of today’s data centers.
 The latter is widely considered a more viable choice given the absence of a battery that would otherwise limit its operational lifecycle.

 With the use of Xerafy’s rugged on-metal RFID tags, data centers experience the benefits of: